ESCOMP/CTSM/doc/source/tech_note/DGVM/CLM50_Tech_Note_DGVM.rst

   respiration.
 In this way, we can both maintain above-ground pools that affect the rate of burning, and the lag between tree mortality and availability of woody material for decomposition.
-| The CLM(ED) recognizes four classes of litter.
+| FATES recognizes four classes of litter.
 Above- and below-ground
   coarse woody debris (:math:`CWD_{AG}`, :math:`CWD_{BG}`) and leaf litter (:math:`l_{leaf}` and fine root litter :math:`l_{root}`).
 All pools are represented per patch, and with units of kGC